Dewera/Lunar/README.md

 ### Caveats

 - Attempting to inject into a system level process will require your program to be run in administrator mode
-- Mapping requires the presence of a PDB for ntdll.dll, and, so, will automatically download the latest version of this PDB from the Microsoft symbol server and cache it in `%temp%/Lunar/PDB`
+- Mapping requires the presence of a PDB for ntdll.dll, and, so, the library will automatically download the latest version of this PDB from the Microsoft symbol server and cache it in `%temp%/Lunar/PDB`

 ----